Ravish2807/D14_MFC3_Reconstruction-and-Denoising-of-EEG-Signals-using-ADMM/README.txt

 - Runs each file through ADMM reconstruction, noise injection, ADMM denoising, and frequency spectrum analysis
 - Saves per-subject output plots in organized folders

-Project root path:
-- c:\AIE Files\Projects\S3\D_14

-Auto-generated results folder hierarchy (under project root):
+Auto-generated results folder hierarchy under project root (D14_MFC3_Reconstruction-and-Denoising-of-EEG-Signals-using-ADMM):
-- results\ : base results folder
+- "results/" : base results folder.
-- results\Reconstruction\ : original vs reconstructed time-domain plot PNGs
-- results\Denoised\ : original vs denoised time-domain plot PNGs
-- results\Frequency\ : frequency-domain plot PNGs for original, noisy, denoised signals
-- results\results_summary.csv : per-subject RMSE values
-- results\summary_stats.csv : group/task aggregate RMSE stats in scientific notation
-- results\comparison_plot.png : bar plot comparisons between groups/tasks

 File Present and their use case in the Project is described as ,